Dominionism/Non-Vegetarian-Diet/README.md

 #### Table Section
 For the table, there is the **select** input widget.
 Similar to the other widgets used in this project, the **select** widget grants the user the opportunity to interact with the data set and manipulate the front-end based on the information that is relevant.
 In this specific table panel, the **select** enables the user to select the different countries within the data set and view the different values of "Meat" intake and their "Recovery" cases post-COVID.

+The table section also contains the "sidebarPanel" which contains the interactive **select** widget, and the "mainPanel" contains the data table that is **reactive** to user manipulation which in result changes the visible table values.

 ## Project: Hours Dedicated
 I dedicated approximately 15 hours to complete this project.
 However, this might be less than the actual time spent given that there was much reference back to the textbook which also consumed time, specifically for research.